 VoltDB is a relational database product.
 Relational databases consist of tables and columns, with constraints, indexes, and views.
-VoltDB also uses standard SQL database definition language (DDL) statements to specify the database schema.
+VoltDB uses standard SQL database definition language (DDL) statements to specify the database schema.
 So designing the schema for a VoltDB database uses the same skills and knowledge as designing a database for Oracle, MySQL, or any other relational database product.

 This guide describes the stages of application design by dividing the work into three chapters:

 Design the schema in DDL to define the database structure.
 Schema design is covered in this chapter.

 Design stored procedures to access data in the database.
 Stored procedures provide client applications an application programming interface (API) to the database.
 Stored procedures are covered in Chapter 5, Designing Stored Procedures to Access the Database.

 Design clients to provide business logic and also connect to the database to access data.
 Client application design is covered in Chapter 6, Designing VoltDB Client Applications.